 In August and September, Sister Michael Marie and Adrienne Usher work from Club Lohas Shelter in Inawashiro, Fukushima with Susan Roberts, Selena Hoy, Fran Conigliaro, and more JEARS volunteers.

-Kenny is the runt from a litter near the 20km exclusion zone that lived with a feral pack slowly feeding on the 5 pups.
+Kenny, a runt from a litter near the 20km exclusion zone, lived with a feral pack that slowly fed on the 5 pups.
 Kenny barely survived a head wound.
-The pups were rescued when returning residents alerted JEARS.
+The pups were rescued when residents alerted JEARS.
 Soon the resilient kids were frockling in the folds of Sister Michael Marie’s habit.
-But Kenny still worries about violent dogs and his next meal.
-Photo (C) Kinship Circle, Japan Quake 2011
+(C) Kinship Circle, Japan 2011 SEPTEMEBER, 2011

 Outlook Unknown, Many Unanswered Questions